-Our CEO, Dana Crum, has helped innumerable high-school seniors with their college essays.
+Our President and Chief Admissions Consultant, Dana Crum, has helped innumerable high-school seniors with their college essays.
 Below is his college essay – except its intent is not to convince a college to admit him.
-It focuses instead on the college he attended and explores his status as an alumnus who is seldom there now but was forever changed by his time there.
+It focuses instead on the college he attended and explores his status as an alumnus who is seldom there now but was forever changed by his time at the school.
 In the essay he also recognizes that what his alma mater means to him differs from what it means to his fellow alums—a recognition that enables him to more fully appreciate the subjectivity of psychological truth.

 It’s something nearly every Princeton alum has experienced.
 This feeling—while visiting campus—that the school is no longer yours, that it now belongs to the students streaming out of newly built Whitman College or typing notes in grand but frowsy McCosh 22.
 You envy these students’ youth.
 Certainly.
 But you also envy their enrollment.
 Now it’s they, not you, who peruse Herodotus on the bottom level of Firestone and party in 81 Spelman; they, not you, who enter the modern-day Parthenon that is Robertson and traipse beneath the rain, the Gothic dorms wet and a darker shade of gray.